 |STATE ||NAME ||LOCATION ||DISCIPLINE |

-These disciplinary actions were taken by the Board of Professional Review, a board of CFP® certificants that interprets and applies CFP Board's Code of Ethics and Professional Responsibility and Financial Planning Practice Standards as well as investigates, deliberates and takes appropriate action with respect to alleged violations of the Code of Ethics or Practice Standards by CFP® certificants.
+CFP Board issued Bradford C. Bleidt an interim suspension, prohibiting him from using the CFP® certification marks, effective immediately.
+This disciplinary action was taken by the Board of Professional Review, a board of CFP® certificants that interprets and applies CFP Board's Code of Ethics and Professional Responsibility and Financial Planning Practice Standards as well as investigates, deliberates and takes appropriate action with respect to alleged violations of the Code of Ethics or Practice Standards by CFP certificants.
 The basis for each decision can be found in the attached report.
 Consumers can check on a planner's disciplinary history and certification status with CFP Board at www.CFP.net.

 CFP Board can temporarily suspend an individual's right to use the CFP® marks when it appears that the individual has 1) been convicted of a serious crime, 2) been the subject of a suspension by any governmental or industry self-regulatory authority, 3) taken property or funds not his or her own for personal use, or 4) engaged in conduct that poses an immediate threat to the public, pending the resolution of the underlying disciplinary case.
 Before an interim suspension is issued, the individual has the opportunity to show by a preponderance of evidence that he or she does not pose an immediate threat to the public and that the gravity of the nature of his or her conduct does not impinge on the stature and reputation of the CFP® marks.